Japan: A Beginner's Guide to Sumo Wrestling Rules

 What’s that white stuff they keep throwing into the ring?

 It’s salt!
-Before each bout the rikishi sprinkle salt around to purify the ring (actually called the dohyo) and protect the fighters against injury.
+Before each bout the rikishi sprinkles salt around to purify the ring (actually called the dohyo) and protect the fighters against injury.

 Why don’t they just get on with it?